 Spanish Summer Language Institute

 Dr. Anne Connor is Professor of Spanish at Southern Oregon University.
 She began directing the Summer Language Institute for Spanish Teachers in 2007, the year of the program's inception.
 She received her PhD in Spanish from Vanderbilt University.
 Beyond directing the SLI, she teaches intermediate through advanced Spanish courses at SOU.
-Her research interests include the Fantastic in Contemporary Latin American Literature, U.S. Latino Literature and Culture, Women Writers of Latin America, and Music and Culture of Latin America.
+Her research interests include the Fantastic in Contemporary Latin American Literature and Film, U.S. Latino Literature and Culture, Women Writers of Latin America, and Music and Culture of Latin America.
 Her most recent article "Behaving Badly: Irreverent Play in Cortázar's Fantomas contra los vampiros multinacionales" was published in Ciberletras (2013).
-Email: email@example.com
+Email: firstname.lastname@example.org

 French Summer Language Institute